Can we prescribe the physical parameters of multiple black holes?: The initial-boundary value problem

 By choosing the value of $A$ sufficiently large all the individual black holes will be contained in this cubical domain with suitable margin.
 The parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}) has to be solved then as an initial-boundary value problem to which (local) well-posedness is guaranteed (see, e.g.~\cite{kreissl}) in those subregions of $\Sigma$ where (\ref{bern_pde}) is uniformly parabolic.

-As in \cite{racz_bh_ID}, the individual black holes are assumed to be located momentarily on the $z=0$ plane in $\mathbb{R}^3$, and a foliation of $\Sigma$ by $z=const$ level surfaces will be applied.
-Then, by an argument, slightly generalizing the one applied in \cite{racz_bh_ID}, the principal coefficient $\instar{K}$ of the parabolic equation (\ref{bern_pde}) can be shown to vanish on a smooth surface dividing $\Sigma$ into two disjoint subsets.
-This follows from the fact that $\instar{K}$ depends on the freely specifiable part of the data, whereby it may be guaranteed to be smooth and, for sufficiently large value of $A$, negative on the $z=A$ plane while positive on the $z=-A$ plane.
-The singularities are located on this $\instar{K}=0$ surface and apart from sufficiently small neighborhoods of these singularities the $\instar{K}=0$ surface coincides with the $z=0$ plane.
-Then (\ref{bern_pde}) is uniformly parabolic on the disjunct subregions of $\Sigma$ located above and below the $\instar{K}=0$ surface, and one could also investigate the well-posedness of the parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}) in these subregions.
-Nevertheless, as indicated in the introduction, instead of attempting to do so we shall simply assume that global existence and uniqueness of solutions to the considered initial-boundary value problems, along with their proper matching, is guaranteed.
+As in \cite{racz_bh_ID}, the ring singularities of the individual black holes are assumed to be located momentarily on the $z=0$ plane in $\mathbb{R}^3$, and a foliation of $\Sigma$ by $z=const$ level surfaces will be applied.
+By an argument, analogous to the one applied in \cite{racz_bh_ID}, the principal coefficient $\instar{K}$ of the parabolic equation (\ref{bern_pde}) can be shown to vanish on the $z=0$ plane dividing $\Sigma$ into two disjoint subsets.
+Accordingly, (\ref{bern_pde}) is uniformly parabolic on the disjunct subregions of $\Sigma$ located above and below of the $z=0$ surface, and one could also investigate the well-posedness of the parabolic-hyperbolic system (\ref{bern_pde})--(\ref{ort_const_n}) in these subregions.
+Nevertheless, as indicated in the introduction, instead of attempting to do so we shall simply assume that the global existence and uniqueness of solutions, along with their proper matching, is guaranteed.
 Note that the pertinent initial values are supposed to be specified on the horizontal $z=\pm A$ squares, whereas the boundary values have to be given on the four vertical sides of the cube (see Fig.\,\ref{kocka}).